-There are five varieties of bark collar available.
-Now that you know the root of your dog’s barking, consider which variety suits that behavior best.
+There are five varieties of bark collars available.
+Now that you know the root of your dog’s barking consider which variety suits that behavior best.
 Look at your capabilities, as well.
 Your part in the training process is just as important.
 Remember, you and your dog are in this together.

 Best Spray Bark Collars

 Spray bark collars function by releasing an unpleasant, plant-based scent around your dog’s nose.
 That spray is usually citronella.
 We don’t mind the smell, but dogs (and most insects) aren’t impressed.
 The downside to using spray collars with frequent barkers is your dog CAN develop a tolerance to the smell over time (another reason NOT to leave the collar on long-term)

 The Downtown’s collar features a microphone to detect barks before spraying citronella.
 A single battery powers both the microphone and sprayer.
 There’s no need to worry about recharging, and it lasts longer than electric collars.
 Each cartridge holds 15 sprays, and you get two in the package.
 The collar itself is adjustable, allowing sizing for all dogs.

 Downsides?
 Your dog needs to weigh at least 8 pounds.
 Also, there were some reports of the collar activating with sneezes, whines, and yawns, so the microphone is a TINY bit sensitive.